 New the Club as an Athlete or Member

-At the SSWSC, our vision is to “Create Champions, On and Off the Mountain.”
+At the SSWSC, our mission is to create champions on and off the mountain by developing life skills and providing growth opportunities through participation in sports.
 We believe that sports instill character, confidence, commitment, responsibility and direction in a child’s life.
 Additionally, sports bring opportunity to excel, dream, and work towards the future.
 The overall impact for children goes well beyond the athletic results and extends into their personal growth and development.
-It’s no wonder that SSWSC athletes have gone on to become Olympians, NCAA champions, collegiate scholars, CEO’s and leaders in our community and betond.
-Athletic training is offered in Alpine, Cross Country, Freestyle, Freeskiing, Nordic Combined, Special Jumping, Telemark, Snowboard Freestyle (with summer programs in Skateboarding), Alpine Snowboarding, Strength and Conditioning, Cycling, and Mountain Biking.
+It’s no wonder that SSWSC athletes have gone on to become Olympians, NCAA champions, collegiate scholars, CEO’s and leaders in our community and beyond.
+Athletic training is offered in Alpine, Cross Country, Freestyle, Freeskiing, Nordic Combined, Special Jumping, Telemark, Snowboard Freestyle (with summer programs in Skateboarding), Alpine Snowboarding, Strength and Conditioning, and Mountain Biking.

 What does U6, U8, U10 stand for?